 - Pain and numbness from nerve compression in the area of the forearm and elbow

 - Neck and shoulder strain, from extended periods of poor posture

 Console gamers who play on platforms like Xbox or PlayStation use handheld controls, sometimes with headsets to connect with other players.
 Because they often sit hunched on the couch and they’re using those small, repetitive movements with the controllers, we see the same type of injuries as players on computers.

 Virtual reality is a unique challenge, as players use headsets and actually move their bodies around to play.
 Because their eyes are focused on the game and not their surroundings, I see injuries from falls or tripping.
-I also see hand and arm injuries from hitting objects while playing.
-Imagine a player swinging a virtual sword, for example.
+I also see hand and arm injuries from accidentally hitting objects while playing.

 While you’re participating in gaming, it’s also important to maintain your health.
 Put your own guidelines in place to prevent gaming injuries from occurring.
 Here are some tips: